wdi-sf-july/micro_blog/README.md

  > Note: you will have also map out how to `comment` on an existing `comment` (Hint: this will require more routes and methods in the comments controller :wink: ... )

- Should have the following controllers
+ Should have the following controllers:

  * `Site` controller
  	* `home` the root